Doge's Palace: Courtyard

 The north side of the courtyard is closed by the junction between the palace and St Mark's Basilica, which used to be the Doge's chapel.
 At the centre of the courtyard stand two well-heads dating from the mid-16th century.

 In 1485, the Great Council decided that a ceremonial staircase should be built within the courtyard.
 The design envisaged a straight axis with the rounded Foscari Arch, with alternate bands of Istrian stone and red Verona marble, linking the staircase to the Porta della Carta, and thus producing one single monumental approach from the Piazza into the heart of the building.
-Since 1567, the Giants' Staircase is guarded by Sansovino's two colossal statues of Mars and Neptune, which represents Venice's power by land and by sea, and therefore the reason for its name.
+Since 1567, the Giants' Staircase (Scala dei Giganti) is guarded by Sansovino's two eponymous colossal statues of Mars and Neptune, which represent Venice's power by land and by sea.
 Members of the Senate gathered before government meetings in the Senator's Courtyard, to the right of the Giants' Staircase.

 Museo dell'Opera

 Over the centuries, the Doge's Palace has been restructured and restored countless times.
 Due to fires, structural failures, and infiltrations, and new organizational requirements and modifications or complete overhaulings of the ornamental trappings there was hardly a moment in which some kind of works have not been underway at the building.
-From the Middle Ages, the activities of maintenance and conservation were in the hands of a "technical office", which was in charge of all such operations and oversaw the workers and their sites: the Opera, or fabbriceria or procuratoria.
+From the Middle Ages, the activities of maintenance and conservation were in the hands of a "technical office", which was in charge of all such operations and oversaw the workers and their sites: the opera, or fabbriceria or procuratoria.

 After the mid-19th century, the palace seemed to be in such a state of decay that its very survival was in question; thus, in 1876 a major restoration plan was launched.
 The work involved the two façades and the capitals belonging to the ground-floor arcade and the upper loggia: 42 of these, which appeared to be in an especially dilapidated state, were removed and replaced by copies.
 The originals, some of which were masterpieces of Venetian sculpture of the 14th and 15th centuries, were placed, together with other sculptures from the façades, in an area specifically set aside for this purpose: the Museo dell'Opera.

-After undergoing thorough and careful restoration works, they are now exhibited, on their original columns, in these six rooms of the museum, which are traversed by an ancient wall in great blocks of stone, a remnant of an earlier version of the palace.
-The rooms also contain fragments of statues and important architectural and decorative works in stone from the façades of the palace.
+After undergoing thorough and careful restoration works, they are now exhibited, on their original columns, in six rooms that make up the museum.
+They are traversed by an ancient wall in great blocks of stone, a remnant of an earlier version of the palace.